manjitXkumar/Little-Taco-Shop/README.md

 # 🌮 Little Taco Shop
-A simple static website for The Little Taco Shop, built using HTML and CSS.
+A simple static website for The Little Taco Shop, built using HTML (CSS will be added soon as I learned).

 📄 Pages
 home.html – Welcome, About, and Menu